equilibrium-team/tweekit-widget/README.md

 `npm i tweekit-widget`

+or add this script to your html file by downloading the minified version [here](https://raw.githubusercontent.com/equilibrium-team/tweekt-widget/master/_Output/tweekit/release/tweekit-widget.min.js?token=ARAJLGUQNWX2SO6UBYNA6H3AEVNDQ)

 # :running: Getting Started
 Once you have an account you will need Register your widget so you can generate a domain specific AppID - this just takes a moment.
 Click here to start the process, the only information we require is the domain where you are going to host the Widget, and your user account.